sherlockwang/cra-template-jw-mst/README.md

 # cra-template-jw-mst

-This is a Create React App Template with React Router, Mobx State Tree, TypeScript, and Enzyme.
+This is a Create React App Template with React Router, Mobx State Tree, TypeScript.

 It installs these dependencies for you, and allow your to customize webpack config.